delabrilliano/Life-Expectancy-Prediction-Regularization/README.md

 This machine learning model was made to predict Life Expectancy using multiple linear regression and regularization (Lasso, Ridge, ElasticNet) algorithms.

-The Life Expectancy dataset was from [Kaggle](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who).
+The Life Expectancy dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who).

 ## **Context**